arichornlover/YouTubeRebornPlus/README.md

 1. **Cercube**: Hide Cast button is not working.

-2. **iSponsorBlock**: the modified time doesn't show up in the seek bar.
+2. **iSponsorBlock**: there's still a [visual bug](https://i.imgur.com/kpkBGjG.jpg) in iSponsorBlock 1.0-11.
+It's not a big deal to be honest

 3. **YTUHD**: Stuttering on 4K videos (sometimes).

 4. **YouPiP** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here](https://drive.google.com/file/d/1NKdv1fr_KRWgD8nhkMDfG2eLBnbdeVtX/view?usp=sharing).
 The bug also happens when you try to play multi-sources of sound at the same time.
 Enable **LegacyPiP** is a workaround.
 Keep in mind that LegacyPiP also removes UHD quality and breaks YouTube Autoplay next.
-Use it at your own risk.
+Use it at your own risk!

 5. **Not a bug**: